Scarlett Estevez: Early life

-Esteves was born Scarlett Madeline Estevez on December 4, 2007 in Los Angeles, California to Anthony and Samantha (née Weil) Estevez.
-Estevez was three years old when she booked her first national commercial.
+Estevez was born Scarlett Madeline Estevez on December 4, 2007 in Los Angeles, California to Anthony and Samantha Estevez.
+Estevez was three years old when she was booked for her first national commercial.
 She is the niece of actress Liza Weil through her mother Samantha.

 Career

 Estevez's first film role was playing Ashley in the 2013 short film The Magic Bracelet, produced for the Make a Film Foundation.
 Later she appeared in the 2013 film And Then There Was You, and in the 2015 Nickelodeon television film The Massively Mixed-Up Middle School Mystery.

 In 2015, she starred in Daddy's Home playing Megan, a role she reprised for the film's 2017 sequel Daddy's Home 2.
 The Hartford Courant noted of her appearance in Daddy's Home that "it has to be said that the child actors playing the kids, Megan (Scarlett Estevez) and Dylan (Owen Vaccaro) actually give real comic performances", and The Austin Chronicle review of Daddy's Home 2 singled out Estevez among the child actors in the film, noting that "while the children are mainly used as pawns in the larger power struggle, there are a couple of scenes in which Estevez has a chance to deliver some lines that are actually funny".

 In March 2015, she was cast as Trixie Espinoza in the Fox television series Lucifer.
 She continued in the role after the show was canceled by FOX and picked up by Netflix.
 In 2019, she was also cast in the fourth season of the Disney Channel television comedy series Bunk'd, playing the role of Gwen, a character "who has spent her entire life living off the grid".
 In June 2020, it was confirmed that Lucifer would be renewed for a sixth and final season on Netflix, but Estevez appeared in a more limited capacity, as she was cast in January 2021 in the lead role of Violet Rodriguez / Ultra Violet in the Disney Channel series Ultra Violet & Black Scorpion.
 That series premiered on June 3, 2022.
-In February 2024, she was cast as a voice actor for the character "Kara" In the Nicktoons show The Loud House.
+In February 2024, she was cast as a voice actor for the character "Kara" in the Nicktoons show The Loud House.